-- 12. An immigration detainer, also known as an ICE hold or ICE detainer, is a request that a local enforcement agency (LEA) continue to detain an individual for 48 hours, excluding weekends and holidays, beyond the time when he or she would otherwise be released from criminal custody, to provide ICE extra time to assume physical custody of the person and investigate his or her immigration status. - 13.
-Immigration detainers are not warrants or court orders, and they are not issued or approved by judicial officers.
-They are unsworn documents that may be issued by a wide variety of immigration officers. - 14.
+16. An immigration detainer, also known as an ICE hold or ICE detainer, is a request that a local enforcement agency (LEA) continue to detain an individual for 48 hours, excluding weekends and holidays, beyond the time when he or she would otherwise be released from criminal custody, to provide ICE extra time to assume physical custody of the person and investigate his or her immigration status.

+- 17. Immigration detainers are not warrants or court orders, and they are not issued or approved by judicial officers or a neutral magistrate.
+They are unsworn documents that may be issued by a wide variety of immigration officers. - 18.
 An immigration detainer is discretionary.
-The federal regulation governing such detainers, 8 C.F.R. § 287.7, does not mandate detention by LEAs, but only requests compliance in detaining suspected undocumented immigrants. - 15.
+The federal regulation governing such detainers, 8 C.F.R. § 287.7, does not mandate detention by LEAs, but only requests compliance in detaining suspected undocumented immigrants. - 19.
 Immigration detainers purport to authorize multiple days of incarceration unrelated to the initial criminal custody, thereby effectively requesting LEAs engage in a new seizure of the individual.
-To lawfully subject the individual to a new seizure LEAs must have probable cause - independent of the initial finding of probable cause for violating state law -- to believe that the individual has committed or was committing a criminal offense.

-16. Mere unauthorized presence in the United States is neither a criminal matter nor gives rise to an inference that an individual is engaged in criminal activity.
+To lawfully subject the individual to a new seizure LEAs must have probable cause-independent of the initial finding of probable cause for violating state law-to believe that the individual has committed or was committing a criminal offense. - 20.
+Mere unauthorized presence in the United States neither is a criminal matter nor gives rise to an inference that an individual is engaged in criminal activity.
 Indeed, deportation and removal proceedings are purely civil actions to determine an individual's eligibility to remain in the country.
-Therefore, an immigration detainer alone is not sufficient to establish probable cause of criminal activity to justify continued detention.
+Therefore, an immigration detainer alone is not sufficient to establish probable cause of criminal activity to justify continued detention. - 21.
+Outside of contractual agreements authorized under 8 U.S.C. § 1357(g), the Immigration and Nationality Act (INA) only allows the collaboration between local law enforcement and federal immigration officials when individuals are in custody for controlled substance law violations.
+8 USC § 1357(d)(3) ("Detainer of aliens for violation of controlled substances laws").
+The INA establishes the "powers of immigration officers and employees" at 8 USC § 1357. - 22.
+This section of the statute-8 USC § 1357(d)(3)-was enacted in 1988, as part of implementing amendments of the Anti-Drug Abuse Act and the Immigration Reform and Control Act of 1986.
+53 Fed.
+Reg.
+9281 9281-84 (March 22, 1988).
+As clearly stated in the title of 1357(d), the power to issue an immigration detainer is contingent upon the alien having been arrested "for a violation of any law relating to controlled substances."
+To put it differently, ICE officers have no power to issue an immigration detainer for a person arrested by local law enforcement for charges other than "relating to controlled substances."